Kashan: Main sights

-On August 9, 2007, Iran placed the Historical Axis of Fin, Sialk, Kashan on its Tentative List for possible future nomination as a UNESCO World Heritage Site.
+On 9 August 2007, Iran placed the Historical Axis of Fin, Sialk, Kashan on its Tentative List for possible future nomination as a UNESCO World Heritage Site.
 The exact definition of what locations within Kashan proper might be nominated was not made clear.
-In 2012 Iran successfully nominated the Fin Garden separately for inscription by UNESCO as a part of its Persian Gardens World Heritage Site.
+In 2012, Iran successfully nominated the Fin Garden separately for inscription by UNESCO as a part of its Persian gardens World Heritage Site.
 Despite this the "Historical-Cultural Axis of Fin, Sialk, Kashan" remains in full on Iran's Tentative List.
-The Boroujerdiha house is one of the historical places from the Qajar period.
+The Borujerdi House is one of the historical places from the Qajar era.